Updated April 3, 2020

 Virginia & Community Dog Training Centre

 Dog training is always such a hot topic for debate that there are sure to be disagreements.
-Take the RSPCA force-free list, for example, which is slightly different for reasons unknown.
+Take the RSPCA force-free list, for example, which is slightly different.
 Please let me know if you have, or know of a class that should be included.

 Very importantly, it is essential that you contact me if any of these classes do not use dog-friendly techniques!